wuba/taro-playground/readme.md

 ## license

-Taro Playground is available under the Apache License V2.
+Taro Playground source code is available under the Apache License V2.

+Taro and its graphic trademarks are owned by Beijing Jingdong Century Trading Co., Ltd. and licensed to the Taro Playground project.